The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 The Warrior deployment was reported to have delivered a significant tactical advantage.
 The various upgrades fitted to Warrior to enable service in Afghanistan increased its weight to just under 40 tonnes and the impact on mobility and reliability was significant.

-A refresh upgrade programme for 70 vehicles was initiated, designed to restore mobility, improve reliability and implement a number of improvements in various other areas.
+A refresh upgrade programme for 70 vehicles was initiated, designed to restore mobility, improve reliability and implement several improvements in various other areas.

 The £30m contract was awarded to BAE to bring vehicles up to ‘Theatre Entry Standard (Herrick)’, or TES(H)